> hypequery

 import express from 'express';

-import { createNodeHandler } from '@hypequery/serve/adapters/node';
+import { createNodeHandler } from '@hypequery/serve';

 import { api } from './analytics/queries';